treezio/DriftHound/docs/slack-notifications.md

 - `drift` → `ok` = Original message updated (shows resolution time)
 - `drift` → `drift` = No notification (anti-spam)

-**Message updates** - When drift resolves, DriftHound posts a new resolved message showing how long the drift lasted.
+**Message updates** - When drift resolves, DriftHound updates the original Slack message in place.
+The message changes from red/orange to green, showing that the issue was resolved and how long it lasted.
+This keeps your channel clean and makes it easy to see which alerts are still active.

 ### First Check Behavior